NCEAS/arctic-data-training/content/events/2_June_2018_POLAR/index.md

 ---
-title: "2018-06-22: Publishing Data with the Arctic Data Center"
+title: "Dataset Publishing with the Arctic Data Center (June 2018)"
 ---